-Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/territory, valued according to the law.
+Foreign individuals whose presence in Argentina is based on an employment relationship duly proved and which requires their permanency in Argentina for a period not exceeding 5 years, are subject to this tax only on assets located in the country/jurisdiction, valued according to the law.

 |Fiscal Year||Tax Rate|

 In this case, the non-taxable amounts do not apply.
 However, when the tax amount payable is equal to or lower than ARS255.75, no payment has to be made.

 The tax rate to be applied to shareholders of Argentine companies was fixed at 0.5 percent.

 There are no national inheritance and gift taxes in Argentina.
 However, regulations at a provincial level must also be analyzed.
 For instance, there is an inheritance tax in Buenos Aires and Entre Rios provinces.

 Yes, each province applies its own real estate tax.

 Also income tax will be generated (15 percent) by any real estate´s sale, if the property was bought after 2018, and it is not the permanent home.

 Yes, all sales and services are subject to VAT at 21 percent.
 (10.5 percent in certain cases).